hummingbird-project/hummingbird-docs/Hummingbird.docc/Hummingbird/HummingbirdJobs.md

 ## Overview

 A Job consists of some metadata and an execute method to run the job.
 You can setup HummingbirdJobs to use different drivers for storing job metadata.
-The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there is also an implementation ``HummingbirdJobsRedis`` that comes with the hummingbird-redis package that stores jobs in a Redis database.
+The module comes with a driver that stores jobs in local memory and uses your current server to process the jobs, but there is also an implementation ``/HummingbirdJobsRedis`` that comes with the hummingbird-redis package that stores jobs in a Redis database.

 ### Setting up Jobs

-Before you can start adding or processing jobs you need to add a jobs driver to the `HBApplication`.
+Before you can start adding or processing jobs you need to add a jobs driver to the ``/Hummingbird/HBApplication``.
 The code below adds a redis driver for jobs.
 To use a Redis driver you will need to setup Redis first.
 ```swift
         let app = HBApplication()
         try app.addRedis(